 The first thing you will need to realize is that a crate is not meant to be a cage.
 It isn’t a place where you simply trap your dog and stash them away from your sight for hours at a time.
 This is by far the worst way to think about these useful devices.

 It’s much better to think of a crate in terms of your dog’s bedroom.
 This way, you can help your dog get used to living there much quicker and easier.
-If you can get them to think of their crate as their own personal den, you will find them much more compliant when it comes time to keep them secure.
+If you can get them to think of their crate as their own personal den, you will find them much more compliant when it comes to keeping them secure.

 If Your Dog is a Puppy, You Need to Size Up

-Another thing to keep in mind is that if your dog is still a puppy, they are definitely guaranteed to grow.
+Another thing to keep in mind is that if your dog is still a puppy, they are definitely guaranteed to grow .
 Even the tiniest breed of dog is eventually going to be at least a little bigger than their present size as they become an adult.
 This could, and should, affect the decision you make when it comes time to buy them the perfectly sized crate.

 For example, a three month old Black Lab puppy may weigh in at a charmingly-sized 25 pounds.
 But don’t let this fool you.
 In three more months, they’ll have doubled their weight.
 They’ll also be much larger than before and they will keep on getting bigger and heavier for the next six months or so.